Allerton High School: Current buildings

 The school moved into new buildings on 1 September 2008, and there was a formal opening by Prime Minister Gordon Brown on 28 November 2008.
 Planning permission was granted on 30 July 2021 for the construction of four modular teaching blocks (eight classrooms vertically stacked in two pairs including associated stair pods) for temporary use over two years.

 Other information

 The school has a standard uniform, comprising a dark green V-necked top printed with the school logo, a white shirt, a green and white school tie, a dark green skirt (girls only) or black trousers (either sex), and black shoes (heels to be no higher than 5 cm) with black socks.
 A dark green or black headscarf may be worn.

 The school is involved in the Excellence in Cities initiative.
 Its motto was formerly "In Minimis Fidelis" (Be faithful in little things) but is now "Enabling Young People To Achieve Success".

 The new building includes a substantial multi-faith centre.

 The school was used in 2010 for the filming of Married Single Other, making it one of a small number in Leeds to be used on television including Allerton Grange School and Foxwood School.

+The name of the school's head teacher Elaine Silson is one of those featured on the sculpture Ribbons, unveiled in 2024.